tenebris-tech/log2sqs/README.md

 9) Configure logrotated to locate the log file specified in log2sqs.conf.
 A sample rotate file is contained in log2sqs.txt.
 It can be copied to /etc/logrotate.d/log2sqs.
 It should be owned by root and set to mode 0644.

+### Windows Installation

+The application has been tested on Windows, but there is currently no demand for it to run as a Windows service.

 ### Copyright

-Copyright (c) 2021-2022 Tenebris Technologies Inc. All rights reserved.
+Copyright (c) 2021-2023 Tenebris Technologies Inc. All rights reserved.

 Please see the LICENSE file for additional information.